-A common complaint for Hollywood hopefuls is the classic, "I apply to 20 jobs a day and never get any interviews."
+A common complaint for Hollywood hopefuls is the classic, "I apply for 20 jobs a day and never get any interviews."
 Maybe you think it's because your resume doesn't look good, or you just don't have the right experience.
 But really, 20 jobs a day?
 That's an enormous number and is only realistic for people who are sitting on their couches filling out job applications and doing literally nothing else.

-If you're a recent grad or unemployed, sure, apply to 20 a day.
+If you're a recent grad or unemployed, sure, apply for 20 a day.
 But if you're working full time and trying to make a switch, a more reasonable target is 2-3 job applications per day, max.
 Any more than that means you're probably not giving each application the amount of attention it deserves.

 You may be a great candidate, but if you're not taking the time to highlight specific relevant skills, it's easy to see why your resume might get overlooked.
 Job hunting is more than just replying to as many posts as possible with your generic resume and cover letter attached.
 Instead, you should be researching every company you apply to and tailoring the application to the specific job -- and maybe even finding out who you know that knows someone who works there.
 If you're applying for similar jobs, your standard resume will probably work for all of them, but you should at least write a new cover letter every time.